microsoft/FluidFramework/api-report/container-runtime.api.md

 import { IFluidRouter } from '@fluidframework/core-interfaces';
 import { IFluidTokenProvider } from '@fluidframework/container-definitions';
 import { IGarbageCollectionData } from '@fluidframework/runtime-definitions';
+import { IGarbageCollectionDetailsBase } from '@fluidframework/runtime-definitions';
+import { IInboundSignalMessage } from '@fluidframework/runtime-definitions';
 import { ILoader } from '@fluidframework/container-definitions';
 import { ILoaderOptions } from '@fluidframework/container-definitions';
 import { IQuorumClients } from '@fluidframework/protocol-definitions';